 Enforcing encounter data timeliness compliance demands the ability to accurately distinguish encounter data resubmissions from original submissions.
-The Agency accomplished this through the design and construction of an encounter data lexicon which uses an arithmetical approach to the elements in the data fields.
+This was accomplished through the design and construction of an encounter data lexicon which uses an arithmetical approach to the elements in the data fields.
+During this quarter, encounter data analyses showed a very low number of resubmissions.
+The process is being re-evaluated.
+Isolating resubmitted claims from original claims continues to be a topic in brainstorming sessions with Agency staff, the Medicaid Fiscal Agent, managed care stakeholders, and Medicaid offices in other states.

-An Auto Regressive Integrated Moving Average (ARIMA) and multivariate statistical analysis model is being used to analyze all health plans using 15 data points (months) to trend encounter data volume.
-The methodology and results were peer reviewed this quarter.
+An Auto Regressive Integrated Moving Average (ARIMA) and multivariate statistical analysis model is being used to analyze all health plans using 15 data points (months) to trend encounter data volume and estimate submission completeness.
+The methodology and results were peer reviewed and the measure was included in the Encounter Data Compliance Reports.